malcolmkiano/swahili/docs/guide/05-functions.md

   Salimu("Wendo") //Call the function
 ```

 Using the shughuli keyword allows you to build a function.
-To use said funtion later in the program, you call it by its name and pass in the required parameters.
+To use said funtion later in the program, you call it by its `identifier` and pass in the required parameters.